mechanical-ink/mycelium-network-podcast/docs/index.md

 The `episodeAudio` property is the filename of the episode audio.
 This should be an MP3 file and should be placed in the `public/audio` directory.
 The filename should not include the file extension.
 For example, if the episode audio is `promo.mp3`, the `episodeAudio` property should be `promo`.

 The `tags` property is an array of tags for the episode.
 These tags will be used to filter episodes on the relevant tag page.

+The `youtube` property is the YouTube video ID for the episode.
+This should be the ID from the URL of the video.
+For example, if the URL of the video is `https://www.youtube.com/watch?v=spL72oeLiVo`, the `youtube` property should be `spL72oeLiVo`.
+If not set, the YouTube video will not be displayed on the episode page.

 ### The content